 Reducing bad breath

 Bad breath generally results from a buildup of bacteria in the mouth.
 This may be related to poor oral hygiene, infection, or gum disease.

 Reducing inflammation and improving gum health

-It is not safe for people with allergies to coconuts or coconut oil to try this technique.
-Otherwise, there are no known risks for oil pulling with coconut oil.
+It is not safe for people with allergies to coconuts or coconut oil to try this technique with coconut oil.
+Otherwise, there are no known risks.

 It may be worth noting that oil pulling does not replace brushing, flossing, or other oral care techniques.

 To try oil pulling with coconut oil, place a tablespoon of coconut oil in the mouth.
 Anyone who does not like the taste might try sesame oil or olive oil.